 Rebecca Irby, Founding Partner & President

-Rebecca is a Founding Partner and President of PEAC Institute.
-Over the last ten years, Rebecca has worked as an education and technology consultant on diversity and cultural awareness initiatives with the NJ Department of Education, Rutgers University, the National Liberty Museum, Nagoya University and many others.
-Rebecca also sits on an advisory board working on incorporating social skills into the core program of schools in the United States.
+Rebecca is Founding Partner and President of PEAC Institute.
+Over the last ten years, Rebecca has served as an education and technology consultant on diversity and cultural awareness initiatives with the NJ Department of Education, Rutgers University, the National Liberty Museum, Nagoya University and many others.
+Rebecca also sits on an advisory board incorporating social skills training into the core programs of schools around the United States.
 She recently completed a cross-cultural communications textbook for the Japanese Ministry of Economy, Trade, and Industry.
-Additionally, she created a business English communication curricula for some of the world’s largest organizations such as the Red Cross, Toyota, and Mitsubishi among others.
-When Rebecca is not consulting on education initiatives she works on social documentaries and charity events.
-She produced and debuted her first film ‘That Day’, the story of a Hiroshima bombing survivor, on August 6, 2013.
-For her last charity event in March 2015 she organized and rode in a 500km bike and run through the areas affected by the tsunami of 2011.
-She is currently working as the Dean of Special Education for BRICK Peshine Academy in Newark, NJ.
+Additionally, she created business English communication curricula for some of the world’s largest organizations, including the Red Cross, Toyota, and Mitsubishi.
+When not consulting on education initiatives, she works on social documentaries and charity events.
+She produced and debuted her first film ‘That Day’, the story of a Hiroshima survivor, on August 6, 2013.
+Her last charity event was in March 2015, when she organized and rode in a 500km bike and run through the areas affected by the tsunami of 2011.
+She is currently working as Dean of Special Education for BRICK Peshine Academy in Newark, NJ.